 Is there any handbag more iconic than a Chanel bag?
 Upon receiving my first Chanel Classic, I vividly remember shedding a tiny tear.
-It felt as if it had been passed down from the hands of Gabrielle Chanel to Karl Lagerfeld and then myself.
-With the long shoulder strap symbolising the idea that women were free to do as they wished with their hands and the zipped pouch ideal for keeping secrets, it not only was a symbol of fashion but of femininity and freedom as well.
-Excuse the drama but Chanel more than deserves it.
+It felt as if it had been passed down from the hands of Gabrielle Chanel to Karl Lagerfeld and then me.
+With the long shoulder strap symbolising the idea that women were free to do as they wished with their hands and the zipped pouch ideal for keeping secrets, it was a symbol of not only fashion but femininity and freedom as well.
+Excuse the drama, but Chanel more than deserves it.

-Since the inception of Chanel in 1910, the luxury brand has continued to grow alongside women as we have gained more rights and power and continued the quest for equality.
+Since its inception in 1910, the luxury brand has continued to grow alongside us as we have gained more rights and power and continued the quest for equality.
 Chanel is a symbol of strength, and it just so happens that Chanel bags are incredibly chic and enhance any outfit I’m wearing.
-Looking back at history, one can trace the evolution of Chanel, and that’s just what we’ve done below with the 10 most popular Chanel bags.
+Looking back at history, one can trace the evolution of Chanel, and that’s just what we’ve done below with the most popular Chanel bags.

-Fast-forward to today, where the 2.55 is still a household staple.
+Fast-forward to today, and the 2.55 is still a household staple.
 Worn by the likes of Blake Lively and Sarah Jessica Parker, nearly every member of the social elite owns a 2.55.

 Also referred to as the 11.12, Karl Lagerfeld updated the 2.55 in the 1980s, staying true to the original form while giving it a decadent flair signature of that decade.
 The most noticeable change came in the form of the updated lock—now featuring the iconic CC—that we have since come to know and love.